stefan-it/historic-domain-adaptation-icdar/README.md

 # Changelog

+* 24.08.2022: Add license and instructions to use the datasets in Flair.
 * 14.08.2022: Mention corpus stats for French and Dutch.
 Add BibTeX entry.
 * 07.12.2021: Release of French and Dutch data used for our experiments.
 * 16.07.2021: Initial version of this repo.